pantheon-systems/documentation/source/content/guides/frontend-performance.md

 Slow websites are **bad**.
 Many studies have looked at this and the facts are in.
 Among other metrics, [a one second delay can reduce conversions by 7%, and 40% of users abandon a website that takes over three seconds to load](https://blog.kissmetrics.com/loading-time/).
 In this guide we’ll show you how to speed up frontend performance to ensure that visitors to your site stay engaged and have the best experience.

 <Callout title="Agency DevOps Training" link="https://pantheon.io/agencies/learn-pantheon?docs">

-<p>Learn industry best practices for caching, how to take advantage of them on the platform, and troubleshooting common issues with help from the experts at Pantheon.</p>
+Learn industry best practices for caching, how to take advantage of them on the platform, and troubleshooting common issues with help from the experts at Pantheon.

 </Callout>